nt246/physalia-lcwgs/day_3/markdowns/ld.md

 case `MME_ANGSD_PCA.ld`) as its input.
 Some important parameters
 include:

-  - `--max_kb_dist INT`: Maximum distance between nodes (input file 3rd column) to assume they are connected
+  - `--max_kb_dist INT`: Maximum distance between nodes (ie. SNPs, input file 3rd column) to assume they are connected
-  - `--min_weight FLOAT`: Minimum weight (in –weight\_field) of an edge to assume nodes are connected
+  - `--min_weight FLOAT`: Minimum weight (in –weight\_field) of an edge to assume nodes are connected (the weight refers to the LD estimate between two SNPs)
   - `--out FILE`: Path to output file \[STDOUT\]

 <br>